CMS-Enterprise/delivery-pipeline-templates/README.md

 ## Pipeline Organization Strategy

 If your project contains multiple applications or services, you can organize your Delivery Pipelines in one of two ways: create separate pipelines for each of your projects that have different default parameter values for that specific application, or create a single pipeline with minimal default settings, that can be invoked from multiple application specific pipelines with different parameter values.
 The former strategy will result in more pipelines appearing in your Jenkins dashboard, but may make it easier to find a specific pipeline run for a particular application.

+For example, if you use a single Delivery pipeline to build the container image for multiple applications, passing the different image name and other parameters from the triggering Jenkins files, this build history for the shared Delivery pipeline will include a mix of pipeline runs for both applications.
+This can make it more difficult to determine when one application or another is having pipeline failures.